craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Kent Rangers Corps]]
 	- *Enumclaw Civilized Safe Zone* (Enumclaw)
 			- The *ECSZ* is the calmest area of the Puget Sound, where the Enumclaw Civil Patrol keeps peace and trade in the area.
+			- Being largely distant to the other regions, the ECSZ
 		- [[Enumclaw Civilized Safe Zone]] (see [[The Man Upstairs]])
 		- [[Shadow Bandits]]
 		- [[Kent Rangers Corps]]